Frederico Lapenda

-Globalization of MMA
+Career

-The globalization of MMA occurred in 1995 when Lapenda, transplanted to Los Angeles, was looking to take MMA outside of the U.S. and to build a star that would attract followers of all styles.
-He brought Brazilian fighter Marco Ruas to the U.S. in UFC VI to be introduced to the crowd and then to fight and win UFC VII.
+The globalization of MMA occurred in 1995 when Lapenda, a transplant to Los Angeles, brought Brazilian fighter Marco Ruas to the United States.
+Ruas was introduced to audiences in UFC VI and went on to win UFC VII.
 During this time he created Ruas Vale Tudo, the prototype MMA cross-training style.

-Lapenda also created the Brazilian Dream Team, which was to have all the major Brazilian fighters training together in Luta Livre, Brazilian Jiu-Jitsu, wrestling, and Muay Thai under Carlson Gracie.
-Lapenda actually opened in 1995 an academy in Los Angeles near UCLA in Westwood, California, for Carlson Gracie and Vitor Belfort to teach and train.
-The Brazilian Dream Team eventually became the Brazilian Top Team and was composed of those same people Lapenda brought together under Carlson to cross-train.
+Lapenda created the Brazilian Dream Team, which was to bring major Brazilian fighters training together in Luta Livre, Brazilian Jiu-Jitsu, wrestling, and Muay Thai under Carlson Gracie.
+In 1995, Lapenda opened an academy near UCLA in Westwood, California, for Carlson Gracie and Vitor Belfort to teach and train.
+The Brazilian Dream Team eventually became the Brazilian Top Team.

 In 1996, Lapenda decided to take the sport globally and created his own fighting event, the World Vale Tudo Championship (WVC), which debuted at NK Hall Bay auditorium in Japan.
 That first event had an eight-man tournament plus a super fight.
 Among the fighters were three of the six UFC champions: Steve Jennum, Oleg Taktarov and Marco Ruas.
 This was the first time a foreigner had promoted a martial arts fight in Japan and also the first time a UFC champion fought in Japan.

-From there, Lapenda followed up WVC Japan with numerous other international shows.
-The WVC during the second half of the '90s was the leading international event and created such stars as Pedro Rizzo, Mark Kerr, Heath Herring, Igor Vovchanchyn, and many others.
-All of these WVC fighters would go on to fight in either the UFC or for Pride in Japan, which would attract the largest audiences in the world through the foundation laid by Lapenda's WVC Japan.

-During the 90s, Lapenda took MMA to Japan, Israel, Russia, Brazil, the Netherlands, Aruba, Jamaica, and Ukraine and produced over 100 shows.
+Pedro Rizzo, Mark Kerr, Heath Herring, and Igor Vovchanchyn all fought in the WVC during the second half of the '90s.
+All of these WVC fighters would go on to fight in either the UFC or for Pride in Japan, which would attract the largest audiences in the world.
+Lapenda followed WVC Japan with other international shows.
+During the 90s, Lapenda took MMA to Israel, Russia, Brazil, the Netherlands, Aruba, Jamaica, and Ukraine and produced over 100 shows.
 In 1998, he produced the first West Coast cable broadcast of mixed martial arts (Combate Mortal) on KWHY-TV.
-Lapenda also broke new ground by co-producing two of the first MMA theatrical documentaries, The Smashing Machine (HBO, 2002) and Rites of Passage: The Rebirth of Combat Sports (PPV, 2001), which are still considered the industry gold standard.
-He introduced pay-per-view to Brazilian television and his WVC was just the fourth MMA show to ever air on US PPV.

 He created the Golden Glory fighting team with Bas Boon in 1999.
-Golden Glory dominated the worlds of K-1 and MMA for 10 years with fighters such as Semmy Schilt, Alistair Overeem, Gokhan Saki, and many others.
+Golden Glory was a major competitor in K-1 and MMA for 10 years with fighters such as Semmy Schilt, Alistair Overeem, and Gokhan Saki.
+Lapenda also co-produced two of the first MMA theatrical documentaries, The Smashing Machine (HBO, 2002) and Rites of Passage: The Rebirth of Combat Sports (PPV, 2001).
+He introduced pay-per-view to Brazilian television and his WVC was the fourth MMA show to ever air on US PPV.